 (Keep in mind this post is for big game.
 I have instructions on How to Break Down a Game Bird here.)

-I’m not going to go into guns and ammo here, but for the record I shoot a Remington 700 in .270 and run Nosler e-tip copper ammo through it.

-OK, you have a deer or pig or whatever on the ground: Now what?
+I’m not going to go into guns and ammo here, but for the record I shoot a Sako bolt action in .270 and run Nosler trophy grade copper ammo through it… OK, so you have a deer or pig or whatever on the ground: Now what tools will you need?

 I really like a good knife with a gut hook to get things going.
 Not strictly necessary, but I like the way a gut hook unzips a paunch quickly.
-For this I use an Outdoor Edge utility knife set.
-I like that it has a nice big knife, a skinning knife (which dulls fast, though) and a bone saw included.
-A better skinning knife is, however, the Havalon — this is the scalpel knife with disposable blades.
-Best skinning knife ever.
-Only thing you need to be careful about is understanding how sharp this thing really is.
-I’ve cut myself twice with a Havalon and barely knew it, once all the way to my knuckle.
+For this I use an Outdoor Edge knife, plus a field saw.
+Only thing you need to be careful about is understanding how sharp those scalpel blades really are.
+I’ve cut myself twice and barely knew it, once all the way to my knuckle.
 But I’d allowed myself to get distracted when that happened.
 Keep your eye on the ball and you’ll be amazed how easily things go with this knife.

 I rarely use gambrels but they can be handy if you have big trees around.
 I typically skin one side of an animal, then flip it using the skin as a mat for the other side.
 Works fine and is great in grasslands, where there are no trees.
 But lots of people prefer to hoist an animal up on gambrels.

 You’ll also want to pack in a game bag.
 The kind I just linked to is the one I like: It’s real cheesecloth, not the cheap stuff that lets flies in.
 Regular sealable plastic bags are handy for the heart, liver and kidneys.
 Zip ties are a good idea for attaching your tag, although leftover twist ties from a loaf of bread work well, too.